Committees

 Term: 3 years

-Members: Darin Lamont (Chair), Darren Bishop (Vice-Chair), Brent Preston, Kendall Mason, Brenda Fowlie, Marc Gosselin, Mark Guest
+Members: Darin Lamont (Chair), Brent Preston (Vice-Chair), Kendall Mason, Brenda Fowlie, Mark Guest, Mark Hatfield, Susan Baxter.

 The vision of the Fundy Regional Service Commission is to work in collaboration and cooperation with communities, ensuring that Municipalities and Local Service Districts are better positioned to meet the service needs of residents and to benefit from collective efforts to build and sustain stronger regions.